Zero-Tang/NoirVisor/README.md

 You may download the WDK 7.1.0 from Microsoft: https://www.microsoft.com/en-us/download/details.aspx?id=11800 <br>
 Note that you should execute the build_prep.bat to make directories for first-time compilation.

+# Test
+There is a .NET Framework 4.0 based GUI loader available on GitHub now: https://github.com/Zero-Tang/NoirVisorLoader <br>
+If you are using operating systems older than Windows 8, you are supposed to manually install .NET Framework 4.0 or higher.

 # Supported Platforms
 NoirVisor is designed to be cross-platform.
 It can be built to a kernel-mode component of an operating system, or even as a software with bootstrap running on bare-metal. <br>
 Currently, NoirVisor supports the Windows Operating System newer than or same as Windows XP, running as a kernel-mode driver. <br>